cloud-devops-enthusiast/Microsoft-Azure/Azure Lab/Azure Virtual Machines.md

 - Consider load balancing: For the high availability and network performance of the VMs, you should create a load balanced availability set.
 Load balancer distributes the network traffic between the VMs in the availability set using Azure Load balancer across multiple VMs in the availability set.

 - Consider Managed Disks: You can make use of the Azure managed disks with your azure virtual machines across the availability sets for the block level storage.

+**Update Domains and Fault Domains**

+These are the two backbone concepts behind the high availability and fault tolerance of the Azure VMs, First is *Update Domain* and another one is *Fault Domain*.

+*Update Domain*

+*Fault Domain*